mostafa904/mostafa904.github.io/_pages/Labs/BePractical/Lab4.md

 <img src="/assets/img/bepractical/lab4/2.png" alt="reset link">

-but this time there is a reset link not otp like previous labs so lets copy the link to check it
+But this time, there is a reset link instead of an OTP like in previous labs.
+So, let's copy the link to check it

 ## Crack The Hash

 <img src="/assets/img/bepractical/lab4/3.png" alt="link">

-i noticed the term `Secret_key` followed by a value i think this is some kind of hash first i think to crack this hash in crack station website but i didnt got the value ->32bit so i think its `MD5` to be sure i took this value to hash analyzer and yes its md5
+I noticed the term `Secret_key` followed by a value.
+I think this is some kind of hash.
+At first, I considered cracking this hash on the CrackStation website, but I didn't get the value.
+Since it's `32-bit`, I thought it might be `MD5`.
+To be sure, I took this value to a hash analyzer, and yes, it's `MD5`.

-i think that this hash is something relative to the user So we can try various strings like name, username, email address, phone number, password…etc.
+I think this hash is something related to the user.
+So, we can try various strings like name, username, email address, phone number, password, etc.

-Trying the email address used to login, I got a match
+By trying the email address used to log in, I got a match

 <img src="/assets/img/bepractical/lab4/4.png" alt="hash match">

-We now go back to the `Forgot Password` functionality and type in the admin account email and click `send`
+We now go back to the `Forgot Password` functionality, type in the admin account email, and click `send`

 <img src="/assets/img/bepractical/lab4/5.png" alt="reset admin">

-So now lets us get the hash for the admin account email address we are trying to takeover.
+"So now, let's get the hash for the admin account email address we are trying to take over."

 <img src="/assets/img/bepractical/lab4/6.png" alt="admin hash">

-let's take the admin hash as `secret_key` and copy the link then paste it in firefox
+let's take the admin hash as `secret_key` then copy the link and paste it in firefox

 <img src="/assets/img/bepractical/lab4/7.png" alt="admingg">